Mason strategically invests in our graduate students through fellowships, awards, and grants.

 Graduate student fellowships and grants are awarded to enhance academic performance, promote research of consequence, and advance professional development.

 Note: The Office of Student Financial Aid may direct the non-need-based awards listed below toward lowering your loans, reducing the amount of money you will borrow.
-For more information about how a non-need-based award may affect your financial aid package, contact Jennifer Naradzay (Rakowski) in the Office of Student Financial Aid at email@example.com.
+For more information about how a non-need-based award may affect your financial aid package, contact the Financial Aid office.

-- Dissertation Completion Grants: These competitive awards go to doctoral students in the final semester of completing their dissertations.
+- Dissertation Completion Grants (closed): These competitive awards go to doctoral students in the final semester of completing their dissertations.
 They enable students to focus full-time on research and writing, improve the quality of their work, and shorten the time needed to complete their degrees.
 For more information, email firstname.lastname@example.org.

-- Summer Research Fellowships: These fellowships provide financial support to graduate students during the summer term, allowing them to devote significant time to their dissertation or thesis research.
+- Summer Research Fellowships (opening December 1, 2021): These fellowships provide financial support to graduate students during the summer term, allowing them to devote significant time to their dissertation or thesis research.
 The award fosters greater professional productivity and assists in timely degree completion.
 For more information, email email@example.com.

-- Graduate Inclusion & Access Scholarship: This scholarship supports the growth and development of an inclusive graduate community at George Mason University.
+- Graduate Inclusion & Access Scholarship (currently open): This scholarship seeks to support the growth and development of an inclusive and thriving graduate scholar community at George Mason University.
 An inclusive graduate student community is an essential strength of George Mason University.
-This scholarship, awarded on a competitive basis, is available to first-generation college students who are incoming fall semester doctoral degree students, are from an underrepresented population within their doctoral field of study at Mason, have an eligible domestic status (U.S. Citizens, permanent residents, Deferred Action for Childhood Arrivals, asylum status, or Temporary Protected Status) and have demonstrated financial need.
+This scholarship is awarded on a competitive basis.
+It is available to first-generation college students who are incoming fall semester doctoral degree students, are from an underrepresented population within their doctoral field of study at Mason, have an eligible domestic status (U.S. Citizens, permanent residents, Deferred Action for Childhood Arrivals, asylum status, or Temporary Protected Status) and have demonstrated financial need.
 For more information, email email@example.com.

 - Mason provides tuition assistance and subsidized health insurance for graduate students who are recipients of certain prestigious scholarships and fellowships.